What is GDPR?

 Education of the regulations is the key here followed by implementation of administrative assets and outward facing documentation.
 Once these are in place it is a matter of regular internal review.

 We can help

-We offer a free website GDPR audit to get you started.
+We offer a website GDPR audit to get you started.
 We also offer on site half day workshops and consultancy as well as the creation and amendment of the documents required.